FOR MADDIE'S GHOST

 ★ “Beautifully written prose vignettes” (Outstanding Merit) — Bankstreet Best Books of 2012 (Ages 12-14)

 “What I, personally, consider the greatest YA titles entering the marketplace this year. . . .
 Eddie’s War by Carol Fisher Saller shows us the impact of WWII on a farm boy in the Heartland.
-True and tender.” —Nikki Grimes, author, judge for National Book Award 2011, from “Nine Not-to-Miss Novels,” the poetry zone
+True and tender.” —Author Nikki Grimes, National Book Award Judge for 2011, from “Nine Not-to-Miss Novels,” the poetry zone

 “Beautifully phrased and vividly revealing of character . . . an authentic window into the past that recalls the narrative power of Karen Hesse’s verse and the moral debate in Mary Downing Hahn’s Stepping on the Cracks.” — Horn Book